Bug Bites in Bed

 Bed bugs will feed on a host for several minutes while the host or human/pet is sleeping.
 After feeding, they leave the host and return to their hiding place.
 Bed bugs do not spread disease.

 In terms of answering the question how to get rid of bed bugs, its best to call in an exterminator as these are considered the toughest insects to identify and kill.
 Multiple methods are needed to do the job correctly.
 Bed bug treatment can be expensive so be sure to call several firms to ask about costs, methods used, and guarantees.
-A good place to start is with Service Magic (1.877.233.1145) who will provide up to 3 free quotes.
+A good place to start is with Home Advisor (1.877.233.1145) since they provide up to 3 free quotes.
 You can also check our bed bug exterminator database.
 Treatment can cost $1000 or more.

 If you can't afford a bed bug exterminator, the next best approach is to purchase a bed bug kit.
 This will contain both the instructions and products needed to do the job correctly.
 There are products made to specifically help with bed bug itch.

-Chigger bed bug bites in bed are not the case, with the bite occurring outdoors, followed by a delayed skin reaction.
+Chigger bites occur outdoors, followed by a delayed skin reaction.
+For this reason, they do not occur as bug bites in bed.
 Chiggers are small red colored mites that feed on rodents and humans.
 Chiggers usually feed and then move off of the human host.

 Chiggers will attached to pets or other animals for several days.
 Chiggers feed at the based of human hair or in a pore.
 They will feed in areas where clothing is tight to the body such as at the waist or top of a sock.
 The chigger will attach to the skin and digest lymph from the skin.